-The story is simple of a small town guy with a royal lineage and a Godfather from College days, moves to Gurgaon to join a big corporation with all the dreams in his eyes that you can identify with.
+The story is simple of a small town guy with a royal lineage and a Godfather from College days moves to Gurgaon to join a big corporation.
+With all the dreams in his eyes that you can identify with.
 As luck would have it, the company files for Chapter Eleven or Bankruptcy the day he joins.
-He goes through the obvious fears but is always bailed out by his Godfather at the cost of those who deserved to be with the company.
-The story tries to tell that when the leaders are only focused on personal gains no matter what it costs the company, the company is bound to collapse, but with it collapse the dreams of many, the livelihood of many who were actually working sincerely and professionally.
+He goes through the obvious fears.
+But is always bailed out by his Godfather.
+At the cost of those who deserved to be with the company.
+The story tries to tell that when the leaders are only focused on personal gains no matter what it costs the company, the company is bound to collapse.
+But with it collapse the dreams of many.
+The livelihood of many who were actually working sincerely and professionally.

-The story is told at a very superficial level, and I think it could have been taken a few levels deeper.
-It touches upon small town-big city issues, parent-child issues, man-woman relationship, mentor-mentee relationship, love hate relationship between co-workers and the world of Banas in feudal Rajputana, but none of them have been explored in depth.
+The story is told at a very superficial level.
+And I think it could have been taken a few levels deeper.
+It touches upon small town-big city issues, parent-child issues, man-woman relationship, mentor-mentee relationship.
+Love hate relationship between co-workers and the world of Banas in feudal Rajputana.
+But none of them have been explored in depth.
 The current state of erstwhile royals would have been a good exploration.
-The impact of mentor on a mentee could have been another very interesting angle, as the protagonist is firmly in the grip of his mentor who knows how to manipulate him.
-Even after the mentee finds out the conflict between his and his mentor’s thoughts, he still goes on to do what he is told to.
+The impact of mentor on a mentee could have been another very interesting angle.
+As the protagonist is firmly in the grip of his mentor who knows how to manipulate him.
+Even after the mentee finds out the conflict between him and his mentor’s thoughts, he still goes on to do what he is told to.

 In the end, he does explode.
 But without really finding out what goes on in a person’s mind when his actions are controlled by someone else.
 So you get a feeling of watching it from a distance.